snabbdom/snabbdom/README.md

 h("a", { props: { href: "/foo" } }, "Go to Foo");
 ```

-In JSX, you can use the `props` key.
+In JSX, you can use the `props` prop.

 ```jsx
 <input props={{ name: "foo" }} />